joubertvasc/jv-noorm/README.md

 To create a new script file type:

 ```
-yarn migration '<the name of the script without sql'
+yarn migration '<the name of the script without .sql'
 ```

 This will create a file with a predefined header and open it in VSCode.
 You can fill it with any SQL command you want, separating them with ; character.